wazka1111/CucumberJavaSelenium/README.md

 * [x]  Login scenario – where I want to login to user account

 * [x]  Purchase scenario – where I want to order men’s Tshirt.

+## So, go ahead clone the project into your local machine and let's start this course.

 # Agenda